JNRowe/jnrowe.github.io/articles/advent_of_code_2020.rst

 For part two, :pypi:`numpy` provides a `diagonal`_ method which we can then filter for a given value.
-In my case it just looks for the first non-\ ``None``, and then it just a matter of changing the four to a five in our seat toggling branch.
+In my case it just looks for the first non-\ ``None``, and then it is simply a matter of changing the four to a five in our seat toggling branch.

 :pypi:`numpy` *is* cheating, but not using it is needless busywork.